 Guests in north- and west-facing rooms in Tower 1 (the Windward wing) are closest to the attractions at Islands of Adventure and can hear the roar from IOA Incredible Hulk Coaster throughout the day and night.
 East-facing rooms in Towers 1 and 2 are exposed to traffic noise from Universal Boulevard and (more distantly) Interstate 4.
 Quietest are south-facing pool-view rooms in Tower 1, and south-facing rooms in Tower 3.

 The Royal Pacific was one of the first Orlando hotels to offer themed rooms for kids with their Jurassic Park Kid's Suite.
 These two room suites have a door connecting the kid's room to the main hotel room, but only the main room has a door out to the hallway.
 The kid's room has two twin beds with light-up raptor slash marks on the head boards while the rest of the room is fully themed to the Jurassic Park film, including on-set photos.

-Strengths: Theming; pool; variety of on-site dining; pet friendly, character dining, close to IOA Weaknesses: Guest room soundproofing; bathroom size; extra charges for self-parking and internet
+Strengths: Theming; pool; variety of on-site dining; pet friendly, character dining, close to IOA Weaknesses: Guest room soundproofing; bathroom size; extra charge for self-parking

 Blog Posts About Loews Royal Pacific Resort